Princess-of-Sleeping/SceKernelModulemgr-Reverse/README.md

 # SceKernelModulemgr-Reverse

-target version : 3.60<br>
+target version : 3.60

-There is nothing to guarantee perfect operation<br>
+There is nothing to guarantee perfect operation

 ## Module flags